Accessible Transport in the Netherlands

 Public transport overview

 Public transport in the Netherlands is well integrated, meaning trains, trams, buses and metros all connect easily.
 The OV-chipkaart (public transport card) or contactless payment can be used across most services, reducing the need to queue or navigate ticket machines.
+My guide to the Ov-chipkart card tells you everything you need to know about getting one, setting it up and topping it up for travel in the Netherlands.
 For accessibility, this joined-up system makes transitions between transport types much smoother.

 Trains in the Netherlands